REMOTENESS

 In Tremain v Pike (1969) the claimant contracted Weil’s disease from working at a farm where he came into contact with rat urine.
 This was not a reasonably foreseeable kind of harm as it was not known at the time that Weil’s disease could be contracted after contact with rat urine.
 In contrast, harm from a rat bite would have been a foreseeable kind of harm.
 In Bradford v Robinson Rentals (1967) (HC) the claimant had to make a long journey in a work vehicle that had no heating and a broken window.
 It was winter and he developed frostbite.
 This was a reasonably foreseeable kind of harm.

 Also consider Doughty v Turner Manufacturing (1964) (CoA).
 An asbestos lid was knocked into a vat of liquid aluminium.
 Some of the liquid splashed out and burnt the claimant.
 The claimant was also burnt by steam that erupted from the vat when unexpected moisture in the asbestos lid caused a chemical reaction on contact with the aluminium.
-The claimant argued that as he had been burnt by both the liquid and the steam had he had suffered the same kind of harm.
+The claimant argued that the defendant was liable for the burns caused by both the liquid and the steam.
 The court disagreed, making a distinction between the kind of burn caused by the lid falling into the vat which was foreseeable and therefore recoverable and the kind of burn caused by the steam which was not recoverable because it was not reasonably foreseeable that the lid would have been wet and caused a chemical reaction.

 HOW WAS THE HARM CAUSED